A lower bound for the modulus of the Dirichlet eta function on a partition $\mathcal{P}$ from 2-D principal component analysis and transitive composition: Introduction

 \section{Introduction}

 The Dirichlet eta function is an alternating series related to the Riemann zeta function of interest in the field of number theory for the study of the distribution of primes \cite{Riemann1859}.
 Both series are tied together on a two-by-two relationship expressed as $\eta(s) = \left(1 - 2^{1-s} \right) \, \zeta(s)$ where $s$ is a complex number.
-The location of the so-called non-trivial zeros of the Riemann zeta function in the critical strip $\Re(s) \in \, ]0,1[$ is key in the prime-number theory.
-For example, the Riemann-von Mangoldt explicit formula, which is an asymptotic expansion of the prime-counting function, involves a sum over the non-trivial zeros of the Riemann zeta function \cite{Mangoldt}.
-The Riemann hypothesis, which is focused on the domain of existence of the zeros in the critical strip, has implications for the accurate estimate of the error involved in the prime-number theorem and a variety of conjectures such as the Lindel\"{o}f hypothesis \cite{Edwards}, conjectures about short intervals containing primes \cite{Dudek}, Montgomery's pair correlation conjecture \cite{Montgomery}, the inverse spectral problem for fractal strings \cite{Lapidus}, etc. Moreover, variants of the Riemann hypothesis falling under the generalized Riemann hypothesis in the study of modular L-functions \cite{Milinovich} are core for many fundamental results in number theory and related fields such as the theory of computational complexity.
+The location of the non-trivial zeros of the Riemann zeta function in the critical strip $\Re(s) \in \, ]0,1[$ is key in prime-number theory.
+For example, the Riemann-von Mangoldt explicit formula, as an asymptotic expansion of the prime-counting function, involves a sum over the non-trivial zeros of the Riemann zeta function \cite{Mangoldt}.
+Riemann hypothesis, the scope of the domain of existence of the zeros in the critical strip has implications for the accurate estimate of the error involved in the prime-number theorem and a variety of conjectures such as the Lindel\"{o}f hypothesis \cite{Edwards}, conjectures about short intervals containing primes \cite{Dudek}, Montgomery's pair correlation conjecture \cite{Montgomery}, the inverse spectral problem for fractal strings \cite{Lapidus}, etc. Moreover, variants of the Riemann hypothesis falling under the generalized Riemann hypothesis in the study of modular L-functions \cite{Milinovich} are core for many fundamental results in number theory and related fields such as the theory of computational complexity.
 For instance, the asymptotic behavior of the number of primes less than $x$ described in the prime-number theorem, $\pi(x) \sim \frac{x}{\ln(x)}$, provides a smooth transition of time complexity as $x$ approaches infinity.
-As such, the time complexity of the prime-counting function using the $x/(\ln x)$ approximation is of order $\mathcal{O}(M(n) \log n)$, where $n$ is the number of digits of $x$ and $M(n)$ is the time complexity for multiplying two n-digit numbers.
-This figure is based on the time complexity to compute the natural logarithm using the arithmetic-geometric mean approach, which is of the same order as above but where $n$ represents the number of digits of precision at which the natural logarithm is to be evaluated.
+As such, the time complexity of the prime- counting function using the $x/(\ln x)$ approximation is of order $\mathcal{O}(M(n) \log n)$, where $n$ is the number of digits of $x$ and $M(n)$ is the time complexity for multiplying two n-digit numbers.
+This figure is based on the time complexity to compute the natural logarithm with the arithmetic-geometric mean approach where $n$ represents the number of digits of precision.